 Client: Selwyn District Council; Aqualinc Research

-EOS role: Lead author of the CMP, ecological assessment, spatial analysis & ground-truthing, science communication & graphic design
+Our role: Lead author of the CMP, ecological assessment, spatial analysis & ground-truthing, intervention design, science communication & graphic design

 Location: Osbornes Drain catchment, western shore of Te Waihora/Lake Ellesmere, Selwyn District

-Osbornes Drain catchment is a 1,780 ha rural drainage scheme on the western shore of Te Waihora/Lake Ellesmere – entirely flat, dominated by poorly drained gley soils, salt-enriched from its former life as a shallow brackish bay of the lake, and underlain by a continuous aquitard that gives it no recorded springs and minimal deep-groundwater input.
-What makes Osbornes ecologically and operationally distinctive is its outlet: every drop of water leaves the catchment via a pump station, draining over a Halswell Canal embankment that has stood since 1889.
-EOS Ecology and Aqualinc Research were commissioned by Selwyn District Council to develop the catchment’s first full Catchment Management Plan (AQU02-23079-01, March 2026) – the second plan in the SDC programme after the Ararira/LII pilot, required under conditions 23–26 of SDC’s discharge consent (CRC172231, which expires 24 February 2027).
-The plan was co-designed with the Osbornes Drain Catchment Management Working Party – Te Taumutu Rūnanga, Te Rūnanga o Ngāi Tahu, the Department of Conservation, the Osbornes Land Drainage Committee, Canterbury Regional Council and SDC – and sits within the wider Whakaora Te Waihora Co-Governance Agreement signed in 2012.
+Osbornes Drain catchment is a 1,780 ha rural drainage scheme on the western shore of Te Waihora/Lake Ellesmere – flat, dominated by poorly drained gley soils, salt-enriched from its former life as a shallow brackish bay, and underlain by a continuous aquitard that leaves it with no recorded springs and minimal groundwater input.
+What makes Osbornes distinctive is its outlet: every drop of water leaves via a pump station, through a Halswell Canal embankment that has stood since 1889.
+EOS Ecology and Aqualinc Research were commissioned by Selwyn District Council (SDC) to develop the catchment’s first Catchment Management Plan (CMP) – and the second in the SDC programme after Ararira/LII.
+The plan was co-designed with the Osbornes Drain Catchment Management Working Party (Te Taumutu Rūnanga, Te Rūnanga o Ngāi Tahu, DOC, the Osbornes Land Drainage Committee, Environment Canterbury, and SDC) and sits within the wider Whakaora Te Waihora Co-Governance Agreement.

 Wairiri Valley Catchment Management Plan

-The third CMP in the Selwyn District programme – a foothill, gravity-fed scheme where the central challenge is sediment from a much larger surrounding hill catchment, and a downstream willow choke that floods the rated land six or seven times a year.
+The third CMP in the Selwyn District programme – a foothill, gravity-fed scheme where the central challenge is the influence from a much larger surrounding hill catchment, and a choked downstream that causes floodwaters to back up into the rated catchment.

 Client: Selwyn District Council; Aqualinc Research

-EOS role: Lead author of the CMP, ecological assessment, spatial analysis & ground-truthing, science communication & graphic design
+Our role: Lead author of the CMP, ecological assessment, spatial analysis & ground-truthing, intervention design, science communication & graphic design

 Combined Te Waihora Catchment Management Plan